Getting started¶

 - mixing scales is deliberately a compile error; convert explicitly.

-builds wrap.
-For explicit control there is the full
+signal, so the default fails loudly.
+For explicit control there is the

 # use decimal_scaled::D38s2;